 - lack of energy/tired, and more.

-Not to mention the health consequences that ensue when one is underweight such as, hormonal changes, decreased muscle mass, decreased bone density, lowered immune system function, slow wound healing, sleep issues, irregular heart beats, vitamin, mineral, nutrient deficiencies, impaired gut function, heart disease, anemia, and high risk for further malnutrition.
+Not to mention the health consequences that ensue when one is underweight such as, hormonal changes, decreased muscle mass, decreased bone density, lowered immune system function, slow wound healing, sleep issues, irregular heart beats, vitamin, mineral, nutrient deficiencies, impaired gut function, heart disease, anemia, and high risk

 What’s A Healthy Weight?